You may have donated your own blood to help medical patients in need of blood transfusions, but dogs sometimes need to get blood transfusions, too.

 Dogs who may be eligible to donate blood will be screened for any blood-borne illnesses.
 The actual process of donating blood is very simple and only takes a few minutes.

 Unlike humans who have blood drawn from the arm, the needle will be placed in the dog’s jugular in the neck.
-The veterinarian or technician will begin by shaving and disinfecting the area to make the process easier and reduce the chance of contamination during the blood drawing.
+The vet or technician will begin by shaving and disinfecting the area to make the process easier and reduce the chance of contamination during the blood drawing.

 The dog will be placed in a comfortable position, usually lying on their side, while one person holds their head in place gently.
 No anesthesia will be necessary.
-The veterinarian or technician will insert the needle into the jugular.
+The vet or technician will insert the needle into the jugular.
 They may collect 250 to 450 ml of blood in one visit.

 Once the donation is complete, the dog can go about their normal activities.
 They may want to take a nap afterward.
 A bump may appear at the site where the needle was placed, but it should disappear fairly quickly.